 - To determinate the fair value of the RSUs the Executive Stock Option formula (Jennergren y Naslund 1993) was used.
-This formula considers the probability that an employee or executive will lose their right if they leave the Company before the consolidation date.
-Also, the Actuarial Calculation was used, which is developed by building a mathematical simulation model that determines the current value of the incentive granted, considering the probability of permanence of executives in the company, determined by the probability of death and retirement. - The granting of incentives for RSU does not consider an exercise price to be able to acquire the shares. - For volatility, the average volatility of comparable companies was calculated, given that the shares of the Company had enough history. - The risk-free rates used correspond to the Swap rate each year. - A labor turnover rate of 10% was estimated, considering the nature, age and the industry in which it operates the Company. - As of March 31, 2022 and December 31, 2021, no RSUs additional to those mentioned above have been granted, canceled, exercised or expired.
+This formula considers the probability that an employee or executive will lose their right if they leave the Company before the vesting date.
+Also, the Actuarial Calculation was used, which is developed by building a mathematical simulation model that determines the current value of the incentive granted, considering the probability of permanence of executives in the company, determined by the probability of death and retirement. - The granting of incentives for RSU does not consider an exercise price to be able to acquire the shares. - For volatility, the average volatility of comparable companies was calculated. - The risk-free rates used correspond to the Swap rate each year. - A labor turnover rate of 10% was estimated, considering the nature, age and the industry in which it operates the Company. - As of June 30, 2022 and December 31, 2021, no RSUs additional to those mentioned above have been granted, canceled, exercised or expired.